MEDVi Reviews 2026: Cost, Complaints & Legit Check

 Choose MEDVi if:

-- You want a low entry price with no contract
+- You want the lowest compounded entry price with no contract ($179 first month)

-- You want both injection and tablet options
+- You want both injection and tablet options, including brand-name branded paths

 - You prefer month-to-month flexibility